-Tracking error: Measure of the deviation of the return of a fund compared to the return of a benchmark over a fixed period, expressed as a percentage.
+Tracking error: Measure of the deviation of a fund's return compared to the return of a benchmark over a fixed period, expressed as a percentage.
 The more passively the investment fund is managed, the smaller the tracking error.
-Total Expense Ratio (TER): The ratio of total expense to a fund's average size over an annualised accounting period.
-Expenses are taken to include all expenses shown in the income account, including management, administration, custody, audit, legal and professional fees.

-UCITS: Undertakings for Collective Investments in Transferable Securities.
-A UCITS fund is an authorised fund that may be sold across all EU countries.
+UCITS: Undertakings for Collective Investment in Transferable Securities.
+A UCITS fund is an authorized fund that may be sold across all EU countries.

-Volatility: A measure of the size of short term changes in the value of an investment.
+Volatility: A measure of the size of short-term changes in the value of an investment.

-Yield to maturity: Weighted average rate earned by an investor who buys the bond portfolio today at the market price and holds the bond portfolio until maturity, and assuming that all coupon and principal payments will be made on schedule.
+Yield to maturity: Weighted average rate earned by an investor who buys the bond portfolio today at the market price and holds the bond portfolio until maturity, also assuming that all coupon and principal payments will be made on schedule.